NeuroTechX/ntx_slack_archive/devices.md

  >sorry to jump on an old thread but Im curious alexandre.barachant, for but the real $$$ are not on stimulation based BCI, which signals do you think can be reliably taken advantage of?

+9/15/2017 8:05 AM

+ **alexandre.barachant** :

+ >sweetrabh to date, stimulation based BCI are the most reliable type of signal you can exploit, but that's not the issue here.
+For controling things, user expect self paced BCI because its the natural way to interact with our environment.